-Employees with disabilities wishing to make a request for reasonable accommodations, auxiliary communication aids or services, or materials in alternative accessible formats should contact the college's director of human resources located in the Human Resources Department.
+Employees with disabilities wishing to make a request for reasonable accommodations, auxiliary communication aids or services, or materials in alternative accessible formats should contact the College's director of human resources located in the office of human resources.
 Information provided by employees is voluntary and strict confidentiality is maintained.